oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 ---------------------
 Programming Interface
 ---------------------
-All types and functions in this section shall be declared in the ``oneapi::dal::decision_forest`` namespace and be available via inclusion of the ``oneapi/dal/algo/decision_forest.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal::decision_forest`` namespace and are available via inclusion of the ``oneapi/dal/algo/decision_forest.hpp`` header file.

 Enum classes